StuartJRussell/EllipticiPy/README.md

 ## About

-A python package for the calculation of ellipticity corrections for seismic phases in elliptical planetary models.
+EllipticiPy: a python package for the calculation of ellipticity corrections for seismic phases in elliptical planetary models.

 Authors:
 - Stuart Russell